shariqahmed49/react-native-video-library/ReadMe.md

 ```

 #### fastBackwardRate :
->>> "This prop is used to move backward the position of the video to the specified time.
+> This prop is used to move backward the position of the video to the specified time.
 Example:
-Suppose a video is been played at a position of 0.35, then on-click of fastBackwardIcon the position of the video will be moved to 0.31. "
+Suppose a video is been played at a position of 0.35, then on-click of fastBackwardIcon the position of the video will be moved to 0.31.
 ```javascript
 import React, { Component } from 'react';
 import { View, Text, StyleSheet, Dimensions } from 'react-native';